MomSayAI/Generalized-Existence-Theory/SETs/Wave-Particle-Duality.md

 ## References

 [1] Lion, Y. (2026).
-Generalized Existence Theory (GET): Four-Phase Protocol Recursive Hierarchy — The Sole Grammar of Sayable Existence. *Foundations of Physics* (under review).
+Generalized Existence Theory (GET): A Four-Phase Recursive Protocol Hierarchy — The Unique Syntax of All That Can Be Said. *Foundations of Physics* (under review).
 Preprint: Research Square (forthcoming).

 [2] Bell, J. S. (1966).
 On the problem of hidden variables in quantum mechanics. *Reviews of Modern Physics*, 38(3), 447.